Estimated reading time: 3 minutes

 In Vermont a Lady Bird Deed is also known as an Enhanced Life Estate Deed [ELED].
 Vermont’s common law at Title 27 of the Vermont Statutes describes the Vermont Enhanced Life Estate Deed Act enacted July 13, 2020.

-Although there are variations of the Lady Bird Deed exist in other states, Vermont has been just one of six states that recognize an Enhanced Life Insurance Deed.
+Although there are variations of the Lady Bird Deed that exist in other states, Vermont has been just one of six states that recognize an Enhanced Life Estate Deed.
 (The 5 other states include Texas, Florida, Michigan, North Carolina, and West Virginia.)

 With the common law life estate remaining intact, the main purpose of a Lady Bird Deed is to clarify some of the rights and reservations of the property owner (Grantor), settling title questions raised by Courts, lenders, and title insurance companies.

 The State of Vermont has Published additional details for the Proof of Basis: If the property was acquired at the death of the donor of an Enhanced Life Estate, Lady Bird Deed, Revocable Trust, or through a non-probated estate, submit 1) an appraisal or Lister Card and 2) information verifying date of death of the donor (usually a death certificate).